Review: Beech Hill Hotel & Spa

 Looking out across Windermere, a stay at Beech Hill Hotel & Spa is picture perfect

 Glass panelled doors mean we can gaze straight along the lake, and when they’re open, we’re treated to an unobstructed view.
-Back inside the room, there’s ample space for us to make ourselves at home, and a modern bathroom with a power shower and a spa bath to make the most of.
+Inside the room, there’s ample space for us to make ourselves at home, and a modern bathroom with a power shower and a spa bath to make the most of.

-After thoroughly de-stressing, we plod back to our room and get ready to indulge in the three course menu at the hotel’s Burlington’s Restaurant.
+After thoroughly de-stressing, we plod back to our room and get ready to indulge in the three-course menu at the hotel’s Burlington’s Restaurant.
 We whet our whistles with the plum and black cherry fruit flavours of Tonada Merlot and a Captain Morgan’s Spiced rum and coke, then dig into the bread and butter – a grave mistake once we realise how filling the following courses are.
-Queue the starters: blush tomato and basil risotto with a parmesan tuile, and Cartmel Valley wood pigeon breast served with sautéed cabbage, chestnuts and pancetta.
+Cue the starters: blush tomato and basil risotto with a parmesan tuile, and Cartmel Valley wood pigeon breast served with sautéed cabbage, chestnuts and pancetta.
 The risotto is rich and moreish and the pigeon is juicy and sweet but, already taken back by the portion sizes, in comes the cider-roasted pork belly with baked celeriac, sage mash, apple and roast jus, and the beef and blue cheese burger with house slaw, chunky chips and burger sauce – two very different meals which are both perfectly presented.

 Which is where we find the lakeshore and jetty, where Wake Nation are operating watersports.
-Wake boarding and wake surfing looks like great fun – but maybe not after the meal we’ve just had!
+Wake boarding and wake surfing look like great fun – but maybe not after the meal we’ve just had!
 So we head back to the room to try out that spa bath, and enjoy a great night’s sleep.